Team On Premise Installation

 Downloading and Installing DeployHub Team

-Once you have downloaded and tested your Docker installation, you are ready to install DeployHub Team.
+Once you have downloaded and tested your Docker installation, you are ready for DeployHub Team.
 To download and run the container follow the online instructions.

 Using Multiple Deployment Engines

-Multiple deployment engines can be used to distribute large deployments.
-This is not needed for your initial installation and can be added as you expand the number of endpoints you are deploying to.
+Multiple deployment engines can be used to distribute large deployments which you can add as you expand the number of endpoints used.
 Multiple deployment engines can distribute simultaneous deployment to multiple locations, making it faster.
 Additional deployment engines can only be installed on Linux.

 Download the deployment engine RPM from the DeployHub website.
 Install the RPM on the Linux server that will be an additional deployment engine host.
 Update the Domain entries to point to the new deployment engine for that Domain.